Dsadd4/NLSExplorer_1.0/README.md

 See the detailed introduction at http://www.csbio.sjtu.edu.cn/bioinf/NLSExplorer/introduction_new.html
 <br>
-Free online website With interactive NLS map and calculation service http://www.csbio.sjtu.edu.cn/bioinf/NLSExplorer/
+Free online website with interactive maps and calculation service http://www.csbio.sjtu.edu.cn/bioinf/NLSExplorer/

 ## Prerequisites
 Ensure that Anaconda or Miniconda is installed.